MUDE-2025/WS2.1/README.md

 Complete the tasks in the notebook [ws09.ipynb](./ws09.ipynb).
 Please note that this notebook will be used as a preparation for the Group Assignment on Friday.

+You can preview this assignment on https://mude.citg.tudelft.nl/workbook-2025/assignments/WS2.1/README.html.
+After the deadline, this link will include solutions.
+The preview of the assignment version is shared here: https://mude.citg.tudelft.nl/workbook-2025/no_solutions/assignments/WS2.1/README.html.
+Pages can be downloaded as `.md` and `.ipynb` files to your computer.

 > By Marcel Zijlema, Delft University of Technology.
 CC BY 4.0, more info [on the Credits page of Workbook](https://mude.citg.tudelft.nl/workbook-2025/credits.html).